dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/dependency-property-value-precedence.md

 2. **Active animations, or animations with a Hold behavior.** In order to have any practical effect, an animation of a property must be able to have precedence over the base (unanimated) value, even if that value was set locally.
 For details, see [Coercion, Animation, and Base Value](#animations) later in this topic.

-3. **Local value.** A local value might be set through the convenience of the "wrapper" property, which also equates to setting as an attribute or property element in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], or by a call to the <xref:System.Windows.DependencyObject.SetValue%2A> API using a property of a specific instance.
+3. **Local value.** A local value might be set through the convenience of the "wrapper" property, which also equates to setting as an attribute or property element in XAML, or by a call to the <xref:System.Windows.DependencyObject.SetValue%2A> API using a property of a specific instance.
 If you set a local value by using a binding or a resource, these each act in the precedence as if a direct value was set.

 4. **TemplatedParent template properties.** An element has a <xref:System.Windows.FrameworkElement.TemplatedParent%2A> if it was created as part of a template (a <xref:System.Windows.Controls.ControlTemplate> or <xref:System.Windows.DataTemplate>).
 For details on when this applies, see [TemplatedParent](#templatedparent) later in this topic.
 Within the template, the following precedence applies:

     1. Triggers from the <xref:System.Windows.FrameworkElement.TemplatedParent%2A> template.

-    2. Property sets (typically through [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] attributes) in the <xref:System.Windows.FrameworkElement.TemplatedParent%2A> template.
+    2. Property sets (typically through XAML attributes) in the <xref:System.Windows.FrameworkElement.TemplatedParent%2A> template.

 5. **Implicit style.** Applies only to the `Style` property.
 The `Style` property is filled by any style resource with a key that matches the type of that element.
 That style resource must exist either in the page or the application; lookup for an implicit style resource does not proceed into the themes.